jones58/brutalist-map/README.md

   - Vertically center text in header and footer.
 - Add popups when tapped on markers with the help of Mapbox docs:s https://docs.mapbox.com/help/tutorials/add-points-pt-3/.
   - Styled these markers.
-  - Edited Geojson to add properties like about, title, image link and a google maps link to be displayed in the popup.
+  - Edited Geojson to add properties title and a google maps link to be displayed in the popup.

 ## Debugging: